 When you rent a place to live in Alberta you should expect that it will be a place where you and your family can make a safe and healthy home.

-Apartments, rooming houses, and townhouses are some examples of units that may be rented as a place to make a home.
+Apartments, rooming houses, and townhouses are some examples of units that you can rent to make a home.

-A safe and healthy place for you to live should meet all the conditions in the Minimum Housing and Health Standards.
+A safe and healthy place for you to live should meet all the conditions in Alberta's Minimum Housing and Health Standards.

-Kitchens and bathrooms may be shared, depending upon the type of housing premises.
+Kitchens and bathrooms may be shared, depending on the type of housing.

 As a responsible tenant you should:

-Landlords are expected to keep their buildings clean and in good repair.
+Your landlords must keep your rental housing clean and in good repair.

 If something is broken or not working:

-If the repairs aren’t done, you can call Alberta Health Services for help.
-You will be asked:
+If the repairs aren’t done, you can contact Alberta Health Services

 Author: Environmental Public Health, Alberta Health Services